Jennifer Paes: Early life

-Jennifer is the daughter of Michael Dutton and Ruby Myrtle Nyss of Calcutta and great-granddaughter of Bengali poet Michael Madhusudan Dutt.
+Jennifer was the daughter of Michael Dutton and Ruby Myrtle Nyss of Calcutta and great-granddaughter of Bengali poet Michael Madhusudan Dutt.
 Her uncle Garney Nyss was an accomplished sportsman in multiple sports including field hockey, speed skating, athletics, cricket, badminton and tennis.

-Personal life
+Personal life and death

-She is married to India's former field hockey player Vece Paes.
+Paes was married to India's former field hockey player Vece Paes.
 Their son is Leander Paes, India's top tennis player and Olympic medalist.
+Jennifer Paes died from cancer on 17 May 2026.